chstan/arpes/docs/stack-plots.md

 better present the dispersion of a band, are among the most bread and butter of ARPES figures.

-Because of their ubiquity, PyPES offers two principal styles, differing in whether the lines are shifted and stacked, or all aligned but with varying color (often better for highlighting lineshape or gap change).
+Because of their ubiquity, PyARPES offers two principal styles, differing in whether the lines are shifted and stacked, or all aligned but with varying color (often better for highlighting lineshape or gap change).